GRAND BOHEMIAN GALLERY

 CHARLESTON ART BROKERS

-Charleston Art Brokers (CAB) represent both well-established and up-and-coming fine artists and photographers.
-Currently featuring 11 artists—Mary Frances Bishop, Gary Bodner, Ed Boudolf, Victoria Guglielmi, Laura Melonas Dargan, John Gaulden, Hilarie Lambert, Cami Hutchinson, Caroline Trickey, Carla Johannesmeyer and Margie Luttrell—CAB showcases everything from abstract and non-objective paintings to figurative and landscape art, creating a vibrant, cohesive collection.
-With owners Carol Williams and Mary Frances Bishop at the helm, the virtual gallery helps architects, interior designers and more fill their spaces with stunning local art, while also offering fine-art services like art consultation, framing recommendations, artwork delivery and art installation.
-Charleston Art Brokers also displays works in places like Collective Coffee in Mount Pleasant and is currently offering workshops with the artists.
-The next one is an expressionistic painting workshop with “Atlanta’s renaissance man,” Gary Bodner, on Saturday, October 24 in Mount Pleasant.
+Currently featuring 13 artists— Mary Frances Bishop, Gary Bodner, Ed Boudolf, Wes Fredsell, Victoria Guglielmi, Laura Melonas Dargan, John Gaulden, Cami Hutchinson, Caroline Trickey, Carla Johannesmeyer, Margie Luttrell, James Pratt and Alice Ní Chróinín—Charleston Art Brokers showcases everything from abstract and nonobjective paintings to figurative and landscape art, creating a vibrant, cohesive collection.
+The concept for Charleston Art Brokers began when co-owner Carol Williams, a custom picture framer, began relationships with artists whose paintings she had been framing.
+Together with co-owner Mary Frances Bishop, the virtual gallery helps architects, interior designers and others fill their spaces with stunning local art, while also offering fine-art services like art consultation, framing recommendations, artwork delivery and art installation.
+CAB also displays artwork in places like Collective Coffee in Mount Pleasant and is currently offering workshops with its artists.
+The next one is an encaustic workshop with Luttrell on January 23 and 24.
 For more details, visit charlestonartbrokers.com.

 Charleston Art Brokers